PrateekKumarSingh/PowershellSlackathon/README.md

 # Slackathon
-The Stupid-ideas Powershell Slackathon - My Ideas
+The Stupid-ideas Powershell Slackathon - My Ideas and contribution